 The Company requested an appeal of the Staff's determination and such hearing occurred on May 2, 2024.
 At the hearing, the Company presented its plan for regaining compliance with the Equity Rule and requested a further extension to complete the execution of its plan.
-The Company expects to receive a determination from Nasdaq as to whether this extension will be granted within approximately two weeks from the hearing date.
-No assurance can be provided that Nasdaq will ultimately accept the Company's plan or that the Company will ultimately regain compliance with the Equity Rule.
+On May 13, 2024, we received an extension until July 12, 2024, to regain compliance with the Equity Rule.